webforge-labs/grunt-shimney-sweeper/README.md

     test: {
       options: {
         //configFile: "build/js/config.js", // where to write the config to.
 Uses ${dir}/config.js as default
-        // packageRoot: "tmp" // change this if your node_modules directory is not sibling to the gruntfile root
+        //packageRoot: "tmp" // change this if your node_modules directory is not sibling to the gruntfile root
-        //dir: "build/js" or specifiy the output-dir on commandline with --dir }
+        //dir: "build/js" or specifiy the output-dir on commandline with --dir
+        //js: specifiy the path, where js-files should be saved.
+By default it is "js"
+        //css: specifiy the path, where css-files should be saved.
+By default it is "css"
+        //less: specifiy the path, where less-files should be saved.
+By default it is "less" }
     }
   },